DeKalb County Courthouse (Illinois): Third courthouse

 The third and current DeKalb County Courthouse was constructed in 1905 at an approximate cost of $137,000.
 The project reignited the debate over the county courthouse's location and, once again, the debate over which town would hold the coveted title of county seat.
 The county Board of Supervisors authorized the project in 1901 and appropriated $100,000 for the new building.
 The idea for a new courthouse originated as early as 1900, when the essential design elements of the Lee County courthouse were chosen as the model for the new DeKalb County Courthouse.
 Though the courthouse was modelled after the Lee County structure it does differ; the Lee County building, in Dixon, Illinois, has a rooftop dome and also is longer and wider than the DeKalb County building.
 By 1903, the appropriation had been upped to $140,000 and the battle over the county seat had begun.

 This time, it was the city of DeKalb that sought to wrest the title of county seat away from Sycamore.
 Two of DeKalb's most prominent citizens, Jacob Haish and Isaac L. Ellwood, each promised to donate $20,000 to help absorb some of the new building's cost; their donation hinged upon the courthouse being moved to and constructed in DeKalb.
 The city of Sycamore responded by raising $70,000 in donations from its citizens and legal wrangling continued, until 1904.
 Haish eventually pledged $103,000 for a DeKalb courthouse but it was decided that the county seat would stay in Sycamore and ground was broken, despite the continuing legal battle, on October 29, 1903.
 The building was completed on March 1, 1905 and the Crew Brothers Company was hired to demolish the 1850 DeKalb County Courthouse.

 In recent history the third DeKalb County Courthouse has figured in films, as well as the Global War on Terrorism.
-Courtroom scenes for the 1982 made for television movie Will, the story of G. Gordon Liddy (of Watergate infamy), were filmed in the courthouse's third floor courtroom.
+Courtroom scenes for the 1982 made for television movie Will: G. Gordon Liddy, the story of G. Gordon Liddy (of Watergate infamy), were filmed in the courthouse's third floor courtroom.
 In 2006 the United States Department of Justice announced it had arrested Derrick Shareef on terrorism related charges.
 Among the crimes the government accused Shareef of plotting was a plan to assault the DeKalb County Courthouse in order to "smoke a judge."